No startup pitches, I am a DevOps principled environment bootstrapper.

 arguments are passed to the binary.
 If binary name is different from the

-package name, put meta-package "shell" first, e.g. n shell/postgresql psql
+package name, put meta-package "shell" first, e.g. n shell/postgresql psql.

 The packages are installed from channel unstable.

-for servers, e.g. PORT=8000 n python3 -m http.server
+You can expose PORT for servers, e.g. PORT=8000 n python3 -m http.server.

-for command-line tools not wanted permanently installed on the
+💡: Use n for command-line tools not wanted permanently installed on the

-for such examples, like ad-hoc security scanners.
+host.
+See .aliases for such examples, like ad-hoc security scanners.

-Use alias v
+Use alias v for managing

 Lima VMs for various Linux distros.